owncloud/ocis/docs/ocis/development/debugging.md

 ```bash
 export OCIS_DOCKER_TAG=debug
 ```
-3. Change the docker-compose `ocis` or `ocis-appprovider-collabora` or `ocis-appprovider-onlyoffice` depends on what do you want to debug:
+3. Change the docker-compose `ocis` or `collaboration` depends on what do you want to debug:
-For example `deployments/examples/ocis_wopi/docker-compose.yml`
+For example `deployments/examples/ocis_full/docker-compose.yml`
 ```yaml
   ocis:
     image: owncloud/ocis:${OCIS_DOCKER_TAG:-latest}